Bellevue (Washington, D.C.): 21st-century changes

 Crime in Bellevue remains persistently high post 2010, however.
 In 2014, the Bellevue/Congress Heights/Washington Highlands neighborhood cluster had the most incidents of violent crime (murder, rape, shootings, stabbings, assault) of any neighborhood cluster in the city.
 The Federal Bureau of Investigation ranked Bellevue/Washington Highlands the nation's 22nd most dangerous neighborhood.
 The following year, Bellevue/Congress Heights/Washington Highlands ranked second in the city (behind Columbia Heights/Mount Pleasant) for the most incidents of violent crime.
 Thirteen of the area's 375 incidents of violent crime were homicides, and 182 incidents were assaults.
 Crime statistics for Bellevue specifically show that the community had just 25 assaults, eight burglaries, and 14 robberies in 2015.

 The combination of high crime and poverty meant that housing prices in the Bellevue/Congress Heights/Washington Highlands area were some of the most inexpensive in the city.
 The median price in 2013 for a one-bedroom apartment was $750, making the area the third least-expensive area of the city in which to rent an apartment.

 In November 2016, The Washington Post described Bellevue as a neighborhood undergoing a positive transformation.

 About Bellevue

 Bellevue overlooks Joint Base Anacostia-Bolling, and is just 10 minutes by car from the United States Capitol.
 Joint Base Anacostia-Bolling, the Naval Research Laboratory, the D.C.
 Fire Department Training Center, the D.C.
 Metropolitan Police Academy, the District of Columbia Water and Sewer Authority's Blue Plains Advanced Wastewater Treatment Plant, and the Architect of the Capitol's tree nursery are adjacent to Bellevue to the west.
 The neighborhood is overwhelmingly residential, with most housing consisting of detached single-family homes.
 Most of the housing in the area was built in the 1940s.

 Mezzo-soprano opera singer Denyce Graves grew up on Galveston Street SW (now Gainesvilla Street SW) in the Bellevue neighborhood.
-Colonel Edward M. Lavin (USAF, Retired) grew up on 1st Street SW in the Bellevue neighborhood.